-Now a days pest infestation problem in crops is a major concern as it not only reduce the yield but also increases the environmental pollution due to use of pesticides for their manage.
+Nowadays pest infestation problem in crops is a major concern as it not only reduces the yield but also increases the environmental pollution due to use of pesticides for their management.
 CRISPR/Cas technology can enhance resistance to pests in crop plants by knocking out susceptibility genes.